-Numbers of elvers trapped and transferred during the 2012-2013 period are summarised in Table 24 from a report supplied by the consent holder.
-The trap was operative from 1 November 2012 but, similar to several earlier years, no elvers were trapped until late December 2012.
-The trap was shut down in mid April 2013.
+Numbers of elvers trapped and transferred during the 2013-2014 period are summarised in Table 24 from a report supplied by the consent holder.
+The trap was operative from 1 November 2013 but, similar to several earlier years, no elvers were trapped until late December 2013.
+The trap was shut down in late April 2014 after no elvers were trapped during April 2014.